 Note that, the isentropic assumptions are only applicable with ideal cycles.
 Real thermodynamic cycles have inherent energy losses due to inefficiency of compressors and turbines.

 The entropy of any isolated system never decreases.
 In a natural thermodynamic process, the sum of the entropies of the interacting thermodynamic systems increases.

 This law indicates the irreversibility of natural processes.
-Reversible processes are a useful and convenient theoretical fiction, but do not occur in nature.
-From this law follows that it is impossible to construct a device that operates on a cycle and whose sole effect is the transfer of heat from a cooler body to a hotter body.
-It follows, perpetual motion machines of the second kind are impossible.
+Reversible processes are a useful and convenient theoretical fiction but do not occur in nature.
+From this law, it is impossible to construct a device that operates on a cycle and whose sole effect is the transfer of heat from a cooler body to a hotter body.
+It follows perpetual motion machines of the second kind are impossible.